 Camping is a great way to save money on the Big Island.
 There are different options for camping that include 10 county parks, four state park campgrounds, and two national park campgrounds.
 County campgrounds cost $21 per adult for non-residents and can be booked online up to one year in advance.
 State parks cost $12 per campsite per night and can be booked online on the Hawaii State Parks website.
 The two National Park campsites, Nāmakanipaio and Kulanaokuaiki, are first come first serve.
 We recommend Nāmakanipaio which costs $15 per night regardless of the number of campers.
 Kulanaokuaiki has only nine campsites, does NOT have water, and costs $10 per night.
 For more information, check out the NPS website.
 Both campsites are within the National Park and also require payment for the park entry.

 Top Things to Do on the Big Island

 Overnight Hike from Waipio Valley to Waimanu Valley

-This short stop near Hilo is a must.
-Located off the main road, the walk is super easy.
+This spectacular 422 feet waterfall plunges off a cliff in stunning jungle scenery.
+This stop is 11 miles north of Hilo.
+It is located off the main road, and there is a short jungle walk to the viewpoint.
 Parking is free just outside of the car park.
 Entry is $1 per person.